YAML Syntax & Structure

 request:

-- field-name: customer_id
+- field-name: order_id

-description: Filter by customer ID
+description: Order ID

 validators: